sprblm/The-Design-We-Open/Documenting Internet Shutdowns Workshop/5-positionality statements/positionality-statements.md

 **Cocoa:** I hope that Taiwan continues to be a relatively safer space for activists and people in general to fight on the right side of Internet freedom.
 I hope that the culture of design in tech and open source grows stronger and that there are more diverse communities participating in conferences such as COSCUP.

+**Basil:** I hope that people in Taiwan can embrace open-source software (OSS) with greater openness, instead of relying solely on commercial software due to a reluctance to learn.
+As for internet freedom, I hope that while defending it, people can also enhance their ability to discern misinformation and cherish the hard-earned freedom they enjoy.